 Blue Mountain Lake provides a diversity of habitat, which supports a wide variety of wildlife species.
 The area provides a mix of wetlands, open fields, and woodlands of varied age and composition.
 White-tailed deer (Odocoileus virginianus) is the most abundant big game animal found on the Project area.
 Eastern wild turkey (Meleagris gallopavo) and black bears (Ursus americanus) are also common.
-Some other wildlife species that are common to the area may be found in Additional information can be found in the Fish and Wildlife Management Plan for Blue Mountain Lake, Appendix D to the 1975 Master Plan, until revised in the future.
+Additional wildlife species that are common to the area may be found in Table 3-3.

-Table 3-3Table 3-3.
-Additional information can be found in the Fish and Wildlife Management Plan for Blue Mountain Lake, Appendix D to the 1975 Master Plan, until revised in the future.
 The AGFC have been and will continue to monitor the whitetail deer population for Chronic Wasting Disease (CWD), which has previously been recorded in Logan and several surrounding counties.